AliMickey/game2interface/README.md

 ## Notes
 - All internet traffic will use the primary interface (Ethernet/WiFi).
 Any selections made by you will be diverted through the secondary interface.
-- All added routes are removable by running `reset` in the main menu.
+- All changes made by this app are revertable by running `reset` in the main menu.
 (Confirm with running `route print` in cmd)
 - No guarantees are given, continually monitor to ensure that you do not eat up your mobile bandwidth.
+- A secondary interface MUST be active (connected) when running this tool.
+- IPv6 connectivity will be disabled on the secondary interface to ensure no traffic leakage.
 - Make sure to confirm that this tool is working by using task manager and viewing interface network usage.
-- A secondary interface MUST be active for this tool to work.
 - Source build: `pyinstaller --onefile --add-data "setupIP.py;." --add-data "ips.json;." --name game2interface --icon=icon.ico main.py`